castedo/bpdf-spec/doc.md

 **Criterion #12743**:
 There is only one file in the directory and its filename is `article.xml`.
-This file is in the Baseprint JATS XML format described in this specification.
+This file is in the Baseprint XML format described in this specification.

 **Criterion #14763**:
 The directory (Git tree) entry for `article.xml` has a normal file mode in Git and does not